Reviews You Can Rely On

 Credit: Maggie Brandenburg

-Camping blankets range in usage from luxurious extravagance to necessary bedding, and their spread of prices shares similar breadth.
+Camping blankets range in usage from luxurious extravagance to necessary bedding, and their spread of prices shares a similar breadth.
 While many types of gear often correlate a higher price with better performance, we found no such relationship in these camping blankets.
 Some of our favorite blankets are among the least expensive and most expensive options we tested, and several fall right in the middle.

 Comfort